Part I: Python Fundamentals

 This is your first real engineering calculation, and it is worth understanding why it exists before you see the formula.

 If the mud is too light, it cannot counterbalance the formation pressure.
-Formation fluids enter the wellbore --- a kick.
+Formation fluids enter the wellbore: a kick.
 If a kick is not controlled, it escalates into a blowout: an uncontrolled release of hydrocarbons to surface.
 Blowouts are among the most dangerous events in the industry.
 People die.
 Equipment is destroyed.
 Environmental damage can last decades.
+The 2010 Macondo blowout in the Gulf of Mexico killed eleven workers and triggered the largest marine oil spill in U.S. history, a chain of failures that began, in part, with mud weight and pressure decisions made in the days leading up to the event.

 The difference between "too light" and "too heavy" can be less than one pound per gallon.
 Getting it right is not optional.
 It starts with one equation.